peteroupc/html3dutil/tutorials/glmath.md

 ## Vectors <a id=Vectors></a>

-A vector is simply an array of elements that are related to each other.
-As such, a vector can describe a position, a direction, a ray, a color, or anything else.
-The methods in this class treat arrays as vectors.
-Functions dealing with vectors begin with "vec".
+A vector is a line segment pointing in a certain _direction_ and having a certain _length_.
+In addition to a direction, a vector can describe a position (by pointing to that position from a certain starting point), or a color.

-Many of H3DU.Math's functions use 3- or 4-element vectors.
+In `H3DU.Math`, vectors are stored in arrays of numbers (usually three or four numbers), and functions dealing with vectors begin with "vec".

-If a 4-element vector describes a position, direction, or normal, the elements are given as X, Y, Z, and W, in that order.
+If a 4-element vector describes a position or direction, the elements are given as X, Y, Z, and W, in that order.

 If a 4-element vector describes a color, the elements are given as red, green, blue, and alpha, in that order (where each element ranges from 0-1).